TritonDataCenter/node-vasync/README.md

   objects as JSON (see [kang](https://github.com/davepacheco/kang)).
 * Incorporate a REPL into your program and print out the status object.
 * Use the Node debugger to print out the status object.

-Once you get the status object using any of these methods, you can see exactly which functions have completed, what they returned, and which ones are outstanding.

 ## Facilities